A Cost Friendly Hack for Effective Ceiling Insulation

 You will want to have appropriate safety gear, and be sure to have your power turned off, as there are plenty of electrical cables in the ceiling thanks to lights.

 A good checklist on the safety gear front is to ensure that you have:

 Next, you will need to measure the space inside and work out how much insulation you need.
 You will want to measure between the joists in the ceiling , as the insulation will go between the joists, and not over them.
 Also remember that insulation is not to go over any light fittings, as this can be problematic, and a safety risk.

 Once you have your measurements, you will want to cut your insulation to size.

 Finally, start installing your insulation, making sure that you follow any manufacturer guidelines.

 If you are within your ceiling cavity for any of this work, be sure that you don’t stand on the ceiling plasterboard, as then you could create a whole other project!

-Once you have completed your ceiling insulation, get ready to enjoy the benefits to your energy bill.
+Once you have completed your ceiling insulation at affordable cost, get ready to enjoy the benefits to your energy bill.

 If you would rather get a professional to manage your ceiling insulation Perth, why not get in touch with one of the team who can answer any questions.